GameFeeder/GameFeeder/CONTRIBUTING.md

 To do that, first follow [this](https://discordpy.readthedocs.io/en/latest/discord.html) tutorial to create an application with a bot.
 This provide you with a bot token.
 Copy & paste that in the `config/api_config.json`, in the `bots.discord.token` field.
 Make sure to take the bot's token and not the application's client secret, it won't work otherwise.

+Some commands require `OWNER` permissions.
+To access those, you need to add your userID to `config/api_config.json` in the `bots.discord.owners` array.
+To find out your ID, you can follow [this](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) guide.

 ### Telegram Bot

 You will need to create a Telegram bot if you want to test out the Telegram notification functionalities.

 To do that, first follow [this](https://core.telegram.org/bots#3-how-do-i-create-a-bot) tutorial to create the bot.
 This will give you a token.
 Copy & paste that in the `config/api_config.json`, in the `bots.telegram.token` field.

+Some commands require `OWNER` permissions.
+To access those, you need to add your userID to `config/api_config.json` in the `bots.telegram.owners` array.
+To find out your ID, you can use [@get_id_bot](https://telegram.me/get_id_bot).

 ### Reddit API